BlueBrain/sonata-extension/source/blueconfig.rst

          An option to skip randomizing the GABA_A rise time in the helper functions, the same as RandomizeGabaRiseTime in the Run section.

+    .. blueconfig_value:: SYNAPSES__minis_single_vesicle
+        :type: boolean(1/0)
+        :required: False
+        :unit:
+        :description:
+         An option to release only a single vesicle at Spont. events, as discussed in BBPBGLIB-660, the same as MinisSingleVesicle in the Run section.

     .. blueconfig_value:: SYNAPSES__init_depleted
         :type: boolean(1/0)
         :required: False
         :unit:
         :description:
          An option to initialize synapses in depleted state.

+    .. blueconfig_value:: cao_CR_GluSynapse
+        :type: float (non-negative)
+        :required: False
+        :unit: mM
+        :description:
+         cao_CR (the extracellular calcium concentration) is a GLOBAL parameter in GluSynapse.mod, that ensures the correct derivation of Ca++ related currents.
+Setting it to the same value as ExtracellularCalcium in the Run section is crucial (but not yet automatic) in plasticity simulation.

 .. blueconfig_section:: Stimulus